-Financial eligibility criteria for MOE-funded and solely state funded assistance or services are the same as for other TANF assistance or services, except that MOE claimed for child care under the provisions of 45 CFR Ch.
-II § 263.3 will follow the financial eligibility criteria established in the CCDF State Plan and associated State regulations.
+Financial eligibility criteria for MOE-funded and solely state funded assistance or services are the same as for other TANF assistance or services.
 Other program services may be provided to needy families or needy parents as defined elsewhere in the Plan.

-State Maintenance of Effort funded programs are below:
+State Maintenance of Effort funded programs are below.